How to cite vibe-qc

 When you use the pob-TZVP basis sets

 The pob-TZVP, pob-DZVP-rev2, and pob-TZVP-rev2 basis sets bundled with vibe-qc were developed by the project author and collaborators.
-If you use any of them, please also cite the originating paper:
+The references below are rendered from the citation database, the same source run_job walks to assemble each job’s .bibtex sibling.
+Edit python/vibeqc/output/citations/database.toml to update them; the docs follow.

 The revised (-rev2) variants extend coverage to heavier elements: